First slide

 Fact:

-Knowing BRCA status even though you have cancer can help you make informed decisions about your treatment options.
-In some instances, you may be eligible for targeted therapies specific to your type of cancer.
-It can also help inform your family members of their risk of developing cancer.
+Knowing your BRCA status can help you make informed decisions about your treatment options, especially if you have cancer.
+In some cases, you may qualify for targeted therapies specific to your type of cancer.
+Additionally, it can inform your family members of their risk of developing cancer.

 I don’t think I have a BRCA mutation since I don’t have a family history of cancer.